top of page

 How do we get started?

 Before any work begins, we will need to determine your research goals.
 I'm happy to provide a free consultation by email.
 Once a goal has been set, and a contract signed, you will need to provide me with as much information as you have.
-The more information you can give me, the quicker I'll be to track down leads.
+The more information you can give me, the quicker I'll be able to track down leads.

 Q: